ardatan/graphql-tools/website/docs/stitch-type-merging.md

 }
 ```

-The main disadvantage of computed fields is that they create defunct fields within a subservice that cannot be resolved without gateway context.
-Tollerence for this inconsistency is largely dependent on your own service architecture.
-An imperfect solution is to deprecate all computed fields within a subschema, and then normalize their behavior in the gateway schema using the [`RemoveObjectFieldDeprecations`](https://github.com/ardatan/graphql-tools/blob/master/packages/wrap/tests/transformRemoveObjectFieldDeprecations.test.ts) transform.
+The main disadvantage of federating fields is that they create fields within a subservice that cannot be resolved without the gateway.
+Tolerance for this inconsistency is largely dependent on your own service architecture.
+An imperfect solution is to deprecate all federated fields within a subschema, and then normalize their behavior in the gateway schema using the [`RemoveObjectFieldDeprecations`](https://github.com/ardatan/graphql-tools/blob/master/packages/wrap/tests/transformRemoveObjectFieldDeprecations.test.ts) transform.

-## Federation services
+## Federated services

-If you're familiar with [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/), then you may notice that the above pattern of computed fields looks very similar to the `_entities` service design of the [Federation specification](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/).
+If you're familiar with [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/), then you may notice that the above pattern of federated fields looks very similar to the `_entities` service design of the [Apollo Federation specification](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/).

-While type merging offers [simpler patterns](#unidirectional-merges) with [comparable performance](#batching), it can also interface with Federation services when needed by sending appropraitely formatted representations to the `_entities` query:
+While type merging offers [simpler patterns](#unidirectional-merges) with [comparable performance](#batching), it can also interface directly with Apollo Federation services when needed by sending appropraitely formatted representations to the `_entities` query:

 ```js
 {